-Navy ships and shipyards generated the most severe asbestos exposure conditions due to tremendous amounts of asbestos fireproofing and insulation products intended to cover equipment that could reduce damage from enemy attacks.
+Navy ships and shipyards generated the most severe asbestos exposure due to tremendous asbestos fireproofing and insulation products intended to cover equipment that could reduce damage from enemy attacks.

-The enclosed vessel spaces were filled with high concentrations of this toxic material, and workers were constantly covered by this dust, given by the poor ventilation and tight quarters where ship workers ate, lived, and slept.
+The enclosed vessel spaces were filled with high concentrations of the toxic material, and those working onboard were constantly covered by airborne asbestos fibers floating as dust.

-Among the crew members that were exposed on Navy ships, the relevant job titles include:
+Among the crew members exposed to asbestos on Navy ships built before the 80s were relevant job titles like:

 - captains